Cajun Bread (raw, vegan, gluten-free)

 - You can make your own chia and flax powder by putting the seeds into a coffee grinder.
 I bought one for $10 and use it only for this purpose.

 - In a large bowl, thoroughly mix ingredients.

-- Spread mixture on dehydrator teflex sheets and dehydrate at 104 degrees for 4 hours.
+- Spread mixture on dehydrator teflex sheets and dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for 4 hours.

-- Remove from dehydrator and flip.
+- Part way through the dry time, remove from dehydrator and flip.
 To flip, place a dehydrator plastic mesh screen on top of the bread, and cover with a dehydrator tray.
 Flip entire assembly, remove top tray, peel teflex sheet from bread, and score tray into 9 slices.

 - Return to dehydrator and continue to dehydrate for 6 more hours, until desired consistency.

 - Store in an airtight container for 7 days in the fridge.